 Pokémon are creatures of all shapes and sizes who live in the wild or alongside humans.
 For the most part, Pokémon do not speak except to utter their names.
 Pokémon are raised and commanded by their owners (called “Trainers”).
 During their adventures, Pokémon grow and become more experienced and even, on occasion, evolve into stronger Pokémon.
 There are currently more than 700 creatures that inhabit the Pokémon universe.

 Pokémon Video Games

 The first Pokémon video games were released for the Nintendo Game Boy in 1998, and the series has driven the popularity of Pokémon ever since.
 Pokémon games have thus far appeared exclusively on Nintendo systems, including the Nintendo 3DS and Wii U console.

 In most games, the player takes on the role of a young Trainer whose journey involves traveling from place to place, catching and training Pokémon, and battling against other Trainers’ Pokémon on a quest to become the Pokémon League Champion.
 An additional goal is to catch and catalog all of the many Pokémon within the game’s world.
 Despite this battling aspect of the games, the Pokémon games avoid explicit violence; Pokémon never die during the course of the game.
 Trainers are invited to take part in many peripheral activities when playing, including talent and beauty contests, tournaments, and fishing (for Pokémon, of course!).

 Players can battle and trade Pokémon with other players as well, letting children learn the merits of sharing and sportsmanship.
 With newer video game systems, players can even play and trade online with other Trainers around the world.

-See the official report pages created by Pokéshopper - With a special thanks to the Japanese Official Pokémon website.
+See the official report pages created by Pokéshopper - With a special thanks to the Japanese and U.S Official Pokémon websites.